fulviomascara/face-recognition-cnn/README.md

-# Facial Recognition using Deep Learning and OpenCV
+# Face Recognition using Deep Learning and OpenCV

 Motivated by the challenge declared by the innovation committee and inspired by lessons from Adrian Rosebrock (pyimagesearch.com) about Computer Vision, I started a journey into learning and understanding some fundamentals and approaches about Computer Vision, OpenCV and Deep Learning, which I'm sharing here and expect to help you in your own challenges.